 MEN’S CONFERENCE: The seventh annual Men of Faith Conference will be held Feb.
 17, at Marshall School in Duluth.
 This year’s theme is “Men of the Spirit.”
 The guest speaker is Peter Herbeck, vice president and director of missions for Renewal Ministries.
 He is a co-host of the weekly EWTN television programs “The Choices We Face” and “Crossing the Goal.”
 He also hosts the daily radio show “Fire on the Earth.”
 Registration and information is available at www.duluthcatholicmen.org.

-WOMEN’S CONFERENCE: The sixth annual Women of Faith Conference will be held Feb.
+WOMEN’S CONFERENCE: The sixth annual diocesan Women’s Conference will be held Feb.
 24 at Marshall School in Duluth.
 This year's theme is “Beyond Me,” and the speakers are Teresa Tomeo and Father Jim Sichko.
 More details to be announced.

 STRATEGIC PLANNING: The Diocese of Duluth Five Year Strategic Plan, effective from 2012 to 2017, along with the implementation handbook, is available here.
 You can find an update on what’s been implemented so far here.